caberger/android/readme.md

 # Jetpack Compose in Java

-This app demonstrates how to use well established java jakarta practices to implement a reactive Android Jetpack Compose Application using java instead of Kotlin [^compose].
+This app demonstrates how to use well established java jakarta practices to implement a reactive Android Jetpack Compose Application using java [^compose].

 The following enterprise API are used